Employee Engagement results in high performance which equals profits!

 Managers must ensure everyone is embracing the company mission or purpose.
 That they also share and embrace the company values.
 They feel they are a valued contributor to the whole team and business success.

-Part of being engaged is feeling that what we do is worthwhile.
+Part of engagement is feeling that what we do is worthwhile.
 Being safe and cared about, appreciated and recognised.

 The Gallup group have the credentials and history to be a group worth listening to.